More Frequently Asked Questions

-We keep the pups until they are 7 weeks old, if personal pick up & 8 weeks old if shipping
+I keep the pups until they are 7 weeks old.

 This way all their preliminary shots are current and they have had ample time to be socialized.

-For special circumstances we will hold pups longer for our clients.
+For special circumstances I will hold pups longer for my clients.

 **NOTE: There is a $10.00 per day fee for keeping the pups past their normal scheduled pick-up date.